 Meet Our Team

 How long you have worked at the zoo?
-Two years
+Three years

 What animals do you look after?
 Parrot and penguin section which includes: Humboldt penguin, cockatoos, macaws, lorikeets, pheasants, passerines and the incubation and rearing facility.